AlanRaza66/AlanRaza66/README.md

 ## About Me

 👋 Hi there!
-I'm a frontend developer passionate about **Vue.js** and **Nuxt.js**.
+I'm Alan Razafinimanana, a frontend developer passionate about **Vue.js** and **Nuxt.js**.
 I love creating sleek and performant user interfaces and am always on the lookout for new techniques and technologies to enhance my skills.

 ### My Core Skills